No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 - The front side shows a Korean word, phrase, sentence, or question.
 This can be in Hangul, English Romanization, or any other target language.

 - The backside displays the meaning, definition, or translation.
-The answer can be with or without explanations, pronunciation, context, and example sentences.
+The answer may include explanations, pronunciation, context, and example sentences.

 A deck is a group or set of cards based on a particular purpose, theme, or topic.
 You can place many cards on a deck to study specific sections rather than learn everything at once.

 You can customize decks with settings like new card frequency and review intervals.
-This organized method helps students focus on specific Korean aspects.
+This organized approach helps students focus on specific aspects of Korean.

-The Korean deck has many examples, like the Hangul alphabet, travel phrases, TOPIK level 1 to 6 practice, particle grammar, and 300 most-used words.
+The Korean deck includes many examples, such as the Hangul alphabet, travel phrases, TOPIK levels 1-6 practice, particle grammar, and the 300 most frequently used words.

-The digital flashcards on websites, apps, and software allow you to study anytime and anywhere.
+Digital flashcards on websites, apps, and software enable you to study anytime and anywhere.
 It is convenient for on-the-go learning.

 They often enrich education with features like images, audio, and video.

-The card follows the spaced repetition system (SRS) to revise things you already studied earlier.
+The card uses a spaced repetition system (SRS) to review material you have already studied.
 It encourages active recall and self-testing.

-In short, you have total control over your study schedule, style, needs, and methods flexibly.
+In short, you have total control over your study schedule, style, needs, and methods.

 How do Flashcards help you learn Korean?